 |First commercial discovery||None|

 |Source rocks||Non-marine shale, coal|

 |Number of wells||10|

 The Pedirka Basin has an area of 150 000 km2, approximately one fifth of which is in South Australia and the remainder in the Northern Territory, possibly extending from there into Queensland.
 It is an intracratonic basin unconformably overlying the SE Amadeus Basin and western Warburton Basin which were deformed during the Alice Springs and possibly Delamerian Orogenies.

 A final NW–SE compressional phase of the Alice Springs Orogeny in the Mid to Late Carboniferous initiated deposition in the Pedirka Basin and created thrust faults such as occur at Mt Hammersley.
 Permo-Carboniferous sediments were subsequently deposited in a tectonically quiescent sag phase.
 In South Australia the Permian is entirely overlain by up to 2500 m of Triassic to Late Cretaceous sediments of the Simpson and Eromanga basins.

 The sediments were subsequently uplifted and eroded during two major compressional episodes during the late Early to Late Permian and during the Tertiary.

-The Pedirka Basin is currently covered by seven PEL applications and PEL 288.
+The Pedirka Basin is currently covered by six PEL applications, PEL 288 and PEL 160.